-Most travellers enjoy a hike up the mountain, absorbing the beautiful scenery and taking in the panoramic vistas.
-Depending on the season that you visit Jeju, the hike can be quite chilly – especially before you start walking and warming up!
-I would definitely recommend wearing layers so that you can peel off your clothes as you begin to break a sweat.
+Most travellers enjoy a hike up Mount Hallasan Jeju Island, absorbing the beautiful scenery and taking in the panoramic vistas.
+Depending on the season that you visit Jeju, the hike can be quite chilly – especially before you start walking and warming up.

-The hike is very much worth doing it – there are stunning views!
-I visited Jeju in August and it was incredibly hot.
-Only 2 of the paths will take you to the summit.
-We decided not to take these.
+We decided not to take one of the summit paths.
 It actually would have been ok as it was much cooler up the mountain than it was in Seogwipo.
-But to get to the summit and back is a serious 8 hour day.
+But to get to the Mount Hallasan summit and back is a serious 8 hour day. [separator type=”thick”]

 2. Seongsan Ilchulbong

-Also known as ‘Sunrise Peak’, Seongsan Ilchulbong is not only one of Jeju’s most famous geographical features, but it is also a UNESCO World Heritage Site!
-Formed thousands of years ago by a volcanic eruption under the sea, Seongsan Ilchulbong offers the best sunrise view on the island.
+Also known as ‘Sunrise Peak’, Seongsan Ilchulbong is not only one of Jeju’s most famous geographical features, but it is also a UNESCO World Heritage Site.

 3. Cheonjiyeon Waterfall

-Although you could easily spend the day indulging in the cool waters of Cheonjiyeon, there are so many awesome day tours that guide you to some of the other exciting places around Jeju Island – including the falls!Book your Jeju Tour Here
+Although you could easily spend the day indulging in the cool waters of Cheonjiyeon, there are so many awesome day tours that guide you to some of the other exciting places around Jeju Island – including the falls.[separator type=”thin”]

 4. Jeongbang Waterfall